Blueberry Peach Crisp

 Blueberry Peach Crisp (Gluten-Free!)

-Saucy, crunchy, and full of cinnamon flavor, Blueberry Peach Crisp is a healthier way to enjoy summer comfort food!
+Saucy, crunchy, and full of cinnamon flavor, Peach Blueberry Crisp is a healthier way to enjoy summer comfort food!
+Made with coconut oil, maple syrup, almonds, and fresh blueberries and peaches, this easy summer dessert is a better-for-you treat.

 Course Dessert